OleksiyRudenko/js-app-wireframe/README.md

 ### Transpiling and Linting

-Install some extra tools for your project.
+Install some extra tools for your project
+ * to benefit from improved ES6 syntax
+ * to benefit from consistent code style
+ * to benefit from _strict typing_ (optional)

 #### ES6 code transpilation